Thursday, March 20, 2025

 “I’m excited that Dr. Beverly is coming in, and I know she is excited about the opportunity that she has here,” said Williams.
 “We (the coaching staff) know that we’re doing everything that we possibly can (to win), and our kids are graduating.”

 “The bottom line when you’re in college sports, you’re going to have your highs and your lows, but our guys are competing,” said Williams.
 “As long as my graduation percentage is higher than my win percentage, I think they (TCNJ President R. Barbara Gitenstein and Dr. Beverly) would want that.
 Basketball is only a part of it, and it’s only 19 weeks.
-I’m trying to build men here, who are going to go on and be successful in life.
-Sometimes when you do things right, it takes longer.
-There’s no easy way to success.
-We have to continue to build every day.”
+I’m trying to build men here who are going to go on and be successful in life.

 Williams hopes he’s going to be around to continue to build the team around rising star Bobby Brackett, who averaged 16.4 points and 13.1 rebounds this season.
-He transferred into the Lions program before this season, and has two more years left of eligibility.
+He transferred into the Lions program before this season and has two more years left of eligibility.

 “Without question, if he maintains his work ethic, they (the recruited players) may be able to play with an All-American in two years,” said Williams about Brackett.
 “Now, we have to fill in the pieces around Bobby.
 We need consistent shooters to stretch things out.
 Teams are constantly doubling down on Bobby, so we need some balance.
 That’s part of recruiting.